maryyyyna/ADM-HW2-Group14/README.md

 ## HW GOALS
 The goals of the Homework are:

-* to learn how to work on large data, using the main python packages for data manipulation and making considerations on the results obtained;
+* learn how to work on large data, using the main python packages for data manipulation and making considerations on the results obtained;
 * be familiar with the command line;
 * be familiar with algorithms and the determination of asymptotic algorithms running time.